 The Affect of Delta Premier on Dental Practice Valuations

-If you are a Delta Premier provider and receive Delta Premier reimbursement rates, congratulations!
-You’re a seasoned dental practitioner who has been around a while!
+**If you are a Delta Premier provider and receive Delta Premier reimbursement rates, congratulations! ** You’re a seasoned dental practitioner who has been around a while!
 For those who might not know, Delta Premier is a grandfathered level of billing which Delta no longer offers to new dentists or to new owners of dental practices.
 The current top level of Delta billing, at least for those without Premier status, is Delta PPO.
-So, what happens if you’re a Delta Premier provider and are considering the sale of your dental practice?
-Does it affect your value?
-And, if so, how?
-The short answer is that it most likely will negatively affect the value.
-Let’s dig a little deeper.

-Let’s first note that if you are a buyer considering the purchase of a dental practice where the dentist is a Delta Premier provider.
-You should take great care in understanding the financial impact to you after you become the owner.
+Let’s first note that if you are a buyer considering the purchase of a dental practice where the dentist is a Delta Premier provider, then you should take great care in understanding the financial impact to you after you become the owner.
 I am aware of a practice that was purchased for nearly $2,000,000 which went bankrupt in just over a year because of this issue.
 Buyer beware!
 It sounds ominous, but it’s not that bad if you understand it and plan for it.
 To really explain the effect of Delta Premier on practice value, we’ll look at it from the seller’s perspective.

 The heart of the issue is that Delta Premier rates of reimbursement will be reduced to Delta PPO rates of reimbursement when the new dentist gets credentialed.
-As seller’s, you can expect savvy brokers, bankers, and buyers to estimate this reduction and subtract it from your collections.
+As sellers, you can expect savvy brokers, bankers, and buyers to estimate this reduction and subtract it from your collections.
 As we know, collections play a major role in the net operating income (NOI) of the dental practice.
 In other words, the higher the collections, the higher the NOI and the higher the practice value.
 The same is true when collections move the other way.
 In the case of Delta Premier rates, practices that have a heavy premier patient base will see higher offsets to their collections.
 That being said, calculating this reduction can be tedious and challenging.
 A listing broker should do their best to estimate this reduction; ultimately, however, the responsibility falls upon the buyer and the buyer’s consultants to determine the true effect of Premier billing.
 A rough estimate to calculate the premier reduction is to assume that 15% of the total collections come from Delta.
 Of those collections, 30% are rated as premier, so the math looks like this:

 Total Collections x 15% x 30% = Delta Premier Reduction